 If and when Treasury regulations catch up to our own high-bar security and transparency standards, that’s fine by us — but we aren’t going to wait around for it.
 Instead, we urge all OZ Funds to adopt the stringent best practices of more established financial industries from the outset, to the benefit of all stakeholders.

-The next IRS hearing on Opportunity Zones regulations will be held February 14 at 10 a.m.
+The last IRS hearing on Opportunity Zones regulations was held on February 14 at 10 a.m.
 Eastern Time.